What is integrated physical and behavioral health?

 Before care was integrated, Medicaid clients with co-occurring disorders had to navigate three separate systems in order to access the physical and behavioral health services they needed to stay healthy.
 The physical health, mental health, and substance use disorder delivery systems often didn’t communicate about clients’ care, which led to duplication of services, poorly coordinated care, lower health outcomes, and a frustrating experience for our states’ Medicaid clients and the providers who serve them.

-Okanogan County will be transitioning to fully-integrated Medicaid contracting on Jan.
+Okanogan County transitioned to fully-integrated Medicaid contracting on Jan.
 1, 2019.
-More information for Okanogan County can be found on our Okanogan County FIMC webpage.

 Chelan, Douglas, and Grant Counties transitioned to fully-integrated Medicaid contracting on Jan.
 1, 2018.

 Additional integration resources are available by visiting the Health Care Authority’s website.